Mostar: Ottoman period

-In 1468 the region came under the rule of the Ottoman Empire and the urbanization of the settlement began.
+In 1468, the region came under the rule of the Ottoman Empire and the urbanization of the settlement began.
 It was named Köprühisar, meaning fortress at the bridge, at the centre of which was a cluster of 15 houses.
 The town was organized into two distinct areas: čaršija, the crafts and commercial centre of the settlement, and mahala or a residential area.

-The town was fortified between the years 1520 and 1566, and the wooden bridge rebuilt in stone.
-In 1519 (Hijri 925) the settlement was recorded as a castle and both as Mostar and as Köprühisar and it was inhabited by Muslims and Christians.
+The town was fortified between the years 1520 and 1566, and the wooden bridge was rebuilt in stone.
+In 1519 (Hijri 925), the settlement was recorded as a castle and both as Mostar and as Köprühisar, and Muslims and Christians inhabited it.
 It had four Muslim households and 85 Christian households.
 The stone bridge, the Old Bridge (Stari most), was erected in 1566 on the orders of Sultan Suleiman the Magnificent and at 28 m long and 20 m high, quickly became a wonder in its own time.
 Later becoming the city's symbol, the Old Bridge was designed by Mimar Hayruddin, a student and apprentice of Ottoman architect Mimar Sinan.
 In the late 16th century, Köprühisar was one of the towns of the Sanjak of Herzegovina.
 In the 17th century, Turkish traveler and author Evliya Çelebi wrote of the bridge thus:

 the bridge is like a rainbow arch soaring up to the skies, extending from one cliff to the other...
 I, a poor and miserable servant of Allah, have passed through 16 countries, but I have never seen such a high bridge.
 It is thrown from rock to rock as high as the sky.

 The first church in the city of Mostar, a Serbian Orthodox Church, was built in 1834 during Ottoman rule.

 Austrian and Yugoslav period

 Austria-Hungary took control over Bosnia and Herzegovina in 1878 and ruled the region until the aftermath of World War I in 1918, when it became part of the State of Slovenes, Croats and Serbs and then Yugoslavia.
 During this period, Mostar was the main urban centre of Herzegovina.
-In 1881, the town became the seat of the Roman Catholic Diocese of Mostar-Duvno and, in 1939, it became a part of the Banovina of Croatia.
+In 1881, the town became the seat of the Catholic diocese of Mostar-Duvno and, in 1939, it became a part of the Banovina of Croatia.
 During World War II, Mostar was annexed into the Nazi German fascist puppet state, the Independent State of Croatia.

-During the period of Austro-Hungarian rule (1878–1918), Mostar's city council cooperated with the Austro-Hungarian administration to implement sweeping reforms in city planning: broad avenues and an urban grid were imposed on the western bank of the Neretva, and significant investments were made in infrastructure, communications and housing.
+During the period of Austro-Hungarian rule (1878–1918), Mostar's city council cooperated with the Austro-Hungarian administration to implement sweeping reforms in city planning: broad avenues and an urban grid were imposed on the western bank of the Neretva, and significant investments were made in infrastructure, communications, and housing.
 City administrators like Mustafa Mujaga Komadina were central players in these transformations, which facilitated growth and linked the eastern and western banks of the city.
-Noteworthy examples of Austro-Hungarian architecture include Hotel Neretva, the Municipality building, which was designed by the architect Josip Vancaš from Sarajevo, residential districts around the Rondo, and Gimnazija Mostar from 1902 designed by František Blažek.
+Noteworthy examples of Austro-Hungarian architecture include Hotel Neretva, the Municipality building, which was designed by the architect Josip Vancaš from Sarajevo, residential districts around the Rondo, and Gimnazija Mostar from 1902, designed by František Blažek.